Orlandster/vue-typed-js/README.md

 </vue-typed-js>
 ```

-The `typing` class allows you to just animate certain parts of a string:
+The `typing` class also allows you to just animate certain parts of a string:
 ```html
 <vue-typed-js :strings="['John', 'James']">
   <h1>Hey <span class="typing"></span></h1>